miguedes/globalmeetingplanner/README.md

 # globalmeetingplanner
-Meeting planner for multiple locations and timezones
+Meeting planner for multiple locations and timezones.
 Simple, effective and free web app to setup meetings in multiple locations and timezones.
 Join in!